 Challenges of Equestrian Life...

 Equestrian sport blends talent, athleticism and a deep bond between the horse and rider.
-However, this journey can be filled with various challenges along the way such as injuries, health setbacks and sometimes emergencies.
+However, this journey can be filled with many hurdles along the way like injuries, health setbacks and sometimes emergencies.

 Horses also face health challenges.
 Colic, lameness and respiratory issues are common amongst horses.
 Recognizing early signs, such as unbalancedness or coughing, can be crucial.
 I have faced a few scares when a horse has shown signs of distress; quick action and a call to the vet were lifesavers.
 Regular check-ups with a vet to help catch issues before they escalate, ensuring our horses remain healthy and happy.